spollard/josh-works.github.io/_pages/about.md

 ## Programming and Software Development

-My day job is to solve problems, usually by writing code (or, really, reading a ton of it, and then writing a little bit).
+My day job is to solve problems, usually by reading a lot (code, design documents) and then writing more of the same.

 This reading and writing means I spend most of my day trying to do things that I don't currently know how to do.